cchiragJain/redux-basics/README.md

 		payload: {
 			name: name,
 			amount: amount,
 			// could also just use the es5 syntax of just passing in the name },
 	};
 };
 ```

 **3. Dispatch -** Dispatch is already available inside the redux library so we don't need to write code for it.
-It makes copies of our action and pass if of to different places inside our application.( _the dispatch is like the form receiver which later distributes it_ )
+It makes copies of our action and pass if of to different places inside our application.( _the dispatch is like the form receiver which makes copies & later distributes it_ )

 **4. Reducers -** Reducers are responsible for taking in an action and some existing amount of data and to process the action and then return it so that it can then be centralized in some other location.